 “But, what is it?”

-In Northern Ghana whenever people mentioned White Maggi it was with a disapproving click of the tongue and a shaking head.
-It came up often enough in conversations I had to learn more.
+In Northern Ghana, whenever anyone mentioned White Maggi it was with a disapproving click of the tongue.
+It arose so often in conversations that I had to learn more.
 What was White Maggi?
-Why did it have so many negative associations?
+Why were there so many negative associations?

 Maggi brand seasonings are ubiquitous in Ghana.
-The most common are bouillon cubes, available in chicken, shrimp, beef, or goat flavors, which market vendors stack into pyramids on the counter of their kiosks next to matchboxes, razor blades, and jars of cocoa butter.
+The most common are bouillon cubes, available in chicken, shrimp, beef, and other flavors, which market vendors stack into golden pyramids on their kiosk counters next to matchboxes, razor blades, and jars of cocoa butter.
 People use Maggi and its imitations in a range of recipes.
-I expected no seasoning, particularly a “white” variety I had never seen, to index such ambivalence about health, uncontrolled consumption, and, I later learned, nefarious intentions toward others.
+I expected no seasoning, particularly a “white” variety I had never seen, to index such ambivalence about health, overconsumption, and, I later learned, nefarious intentions toward others.

-A few weeks after I asked Cynthia, White Maggi came up during an interview.
-While traveling back to Sirigu, I asked Matthew, my friend and assistant, to tell me more about it.
+A few weeks after I asked Cynthia, a woman spoke of White Maggi in an interview.
+While traveling back to Sirigu, the Nankani village at the center of my ethnographic research, I urged Matthew, my friend and assistant, to tell me more.

 “What does it taste like?”